 By studying the issues and way the intuitional mind works then we can make some basic assumptions

 1. The dream mind is conceptual and deals with ideas and conclusions about life.
-It refines thoughts and makes judgments about the issues that dominate in our lives
+It refines thoughts and makes judgements about the issues that dominate in our lives

 2. The dream mind tends to be caught up in the present.
 It dwells on the moods and thoughts that we have.
 The paranoia’s and fantasies that we have as we lie awake.
 The worries that we cannot let go of.
 The projects that we are trying to think through. the relationships that we are thinking about and trying to improve.
 It will draw on the past but only when it is directly relevant.